 4. Understand what other deductions you can claim

-Other tax deductions for you to consider, when you fill out your tax return, include insurance premiums paid for loss of income, those amounts are tax deductible.
-It’s worth noting that this does not include life insurance, critical care insurance or trauma insurance.
+Other tax deductions for you to consider, when you fill out your tax return, include insurance premiums paid for loss of income insurance.
+Note though, that this does not include life insurance, critical care insurance or trauma insurance.
 It also excludes policies paid for out of your superannuation contributions.
 To find out more about other deductions you can claim, visit the ATO website.

 5. You may be eligible for a tax offset

-Visit the ATO website to find out more about understanding tax offsets.
+Visit the ATO website to find out more about tax offsets.

 Getting further help

 This article is a general summary only.
 The Australian income year ends on 30 June.
 You have from 1 July to 31 October to lodge your tax return for the previous year.
-If you use a registered tax agent for help to fill out and lodge your tax return, you may be able to lodge later than 31 October.
-As tax law is subject to change, for more information, speak to a registered tax agent or visit the ATO website: www.ato.gov.au
+If you use a registered tax agent for help to complete and lodge your tax return, you may be able to lodge later than 31 October.
+As tax law is subject to change, for more information, speak to a registered tax agent or visit the ATO website.